-Set a SMART (Specific, Measurable, Actionable, Realistic, Timed) goal.
+Set a SMART (Specific, Measurable, Achievable, Relevant, Timed) goal.
 SMART goals are specific enough to be measurable and are relevant enough to your organization to not be too big or too small to achieve.
 Be sure your goal includes a measurable number.
 For instance, “Gain 50 leads by August 31.” is a much more attainable goal and more helpful to influencing your budget than “Gain leads this year.”

 For example, say you want to register 100 potential clients for an event, but your conversion rate has historically been 1%.
 You’d want to gain 10,000 clicks over the months of campaign performance to ensure you fill your event.
 Plan your campaign with your conversion rate in mind so that you hit your clicks target.

 Benchmark Conversion Rate = 1%